Mountain Valley Recycling Plant, Kentucky, United States of America

 Kentucky was chosen because of the support offered by the local and state governments.
-The presence of local skilled workforce was also a key driver in choosing the site.
+The presence of a local skilled workforce was also a key driver in choosing the site.

-The plant uses MVR's recycling technology to process about 90 million pounds of post-consumer polypropylene (PP), polystyrene (PS), polyethylene and terephthalate waste annually.
+The plant uses MVR’s recycling technology to process about 100 million pounds of post-consumer polypropylene (PP), polystyrene (PS), polyethylene and terephthalate waste annually.

 The processed plastic is converted into 100% recycled resin.
 These resins have properties comparable to virgin PP and PS.

-The recycling process removes contaminants such as paper, rubber and foam.
-Other impurities such as fabric, stickers, adhesive and metals will also be removed.
-The plastic will be cleaned, melted and then filtered before it is separated by resin type and colour.
-The resin will be sold in the form of pellets to manufacturers of plastic products.
+The plastic is cleaned, melted and then filtered before it is separated by resin type and colour.
+The produced resin is sold in the form of pellets to manufacturers of plastic products.

 MVR purchases the plastic required for the plant from retailers and material recovery facilities.
 The company uses lean manufacturing techniques to improve the efficiency of its production process and help reduce the plant's carbon footprint.